coydog/ypsnarf-2013/README.md

 This program used bool, which really needs `<stdbool.h>` in C99.
 Added for Linux (Sun Studio seems to have supported bool as an extension).

-Also Linux uses xdrproc_t instead of xdr_proc for.
+Also Linux uses xdrproc_t instead of xdr_proc.
 Look equivalent.